Niagara Falls Winter Festival of Lights

 Niagara Falls Events in January

-Speaking of traditions, you can’t miss the annual Niagara Icewine Festival happening from January 12th – 28th
+Speaking of traditions, you can’t miss the annual Niagara Icewine Festival happening until January 28th

-Don’t miss these amazing Niagara Falls Concerts at the Fallsview Casino: Lifehouse, Richard Marx, Twist and Shout, the Spinners, Jim Gaffigan and more.
+Don’t miss these amazing Niagara Falls Concerts at the Fallsview Casino: Jim Gaffigan, Jake Owen and early February: Jason Mraz, Chris Janson and Jersey Nights.

 Plus many of our Niagara Falls Attractions are open year round: Journey Behind the Falls, Bird Kingdom, Butterfly Conservatory, Niagara SkyWheel and many more.